 Content will be monitored.
 The Ministry of Information, Communications and the Arts will ensure that galleries are aware of “certain sensitivities in Singapore such as race and religion and take care not to tread on them,” says Tan.

 Singapore has also used the casinos by Las Vegas Sands Corp.
-(LVS) and Genting Singapore Plc (GENS) -- with theme park and restaurants by Robuchon, Wolfgang Puck and other international chefs -- to help boost tourist numbers last year to a record 13.2 million, more than double the island’s population.
+(LVS:US) and Genting Singapore Plc (GENS) -- with theme park and restaurants by Robuchon, Wolfgang Puck and other international chefs -- to help boost tourist numbers last year to a record 13.2 million, more than double the island’s population.

 With the Singapore Art Museum well established and the new National Art Gallery set to open in 2015, the city boasts a better arts infrastructure, says David Elliott, a curator and former director of the Biennale of Sydney.